Gunfight at the O.K. Corral: Smuggling and stock thefts

 In the borderlands south of Tombstone there was only one passable route between Arizona and Mexico, a passage known as Guadalupe Canyon.
 In August 1881, 15 Mexicans carrying gold, coins and bullion to make their purchases were ambushed and killed in Skeleton Canyon.
-The next month Mexican Commandant Felipe Neri dispatched troops to the border, where they killed five Cowboys, including Newman Haynes "Old Man" Clanton, in Guadalupe Canyon.
+The next month, Mexican Commandant Felipe Neri dispatched troops to the border, where they killed five Cowboys, including Newman Haynes "Old Man" Clanton, in Guadalupe Canyon.

 The Earps knew that the McLaurys and Clantons were reputed to be mixed up in the robbery and murder in Skeleton Canyon.
 Wyatt Earp said in his testimony after the shootout, "I naturally kept my eyes open and did not intend that any of the gang should get the drop on me if I could help it."

 Earp loses sheriff's office to Behan

 On July 27, 1880, Pima County Sheriff Charles A. Shibell, whose offices were in the county seat of Tucson, appointed Wyatt Earp as deputy sheriff.
 On October 28, 1880, Tombstone Marshal Fred White attempted to disarm some late-night revelers who were shooting their pistols in the air.
 When he attempted to disarm Curly Bill Brocius, the gun discharged, striking White in the abdomen.
 Wyatt saw the shooting and pistol-whipped Brocius, knocking him unconscious, and arrested him.
-Wyatt later told his biographer John Flood that he thought Brocius was still armed at the time, and didn't see Brocius' pistol on the ground.
+Wyatt later told his biographer John Flood that he thought Brocius was still armed at the time, and did not see Brocius' pistol on the ground.

 Brocius waived the preliminary hearing so he and his case could be immediately transferred to Tucson.
 Wyatt and a deputy took Brocius in a wagon the next day to Tucson to stand trial, possibly saving him from being lynched.
 Wyatt testified that he thought the shooting was accidental.
 It was also demonstrated that Brocius's pistol could be fired from half-cock.
 Fred White left a statement before he died two days later that the shooting was not intentional.
 Based on the evidence presented, Brocius was not charged with White's death.